Azasakhe/Netflix/FAQ-(Audio,-Video,-Subtitle,-Other).md

 pip3 install async_generator
 ```
 Now you can try run the addon, please note that it may still not work and does not guarantee correct functioning of the addon.

+### Audio/Subtitles language codes have a wrong/incomplete descriptions
+**On Kodi v18/v19:**
+This is a know issue of Kodi v18/v19 because do not support language code with subtags, then unrecognized language codes are displayed on Kodi GUI menus with a wrong description.
+For example `es-ES` is displayed like `Spanish-Spanish` instead of `Spanish-Spain`.
+To limits this problem the addon implement a workaround to show better language descriptions, but may not include your language code.
+If so open a new Issue and report it.
+There are no other solutions for these Kodi versions.

+**On Kodi v20 or above:**
+From this Kodi version has been improved the support for language code with subtags, then unrecognized language codes are displayed in Kodi GUI menus as is without descriptions.
+For example `es-ES` is displayed like `Spanish-es` instead of `Spanish-Spain`.
+If you want better language descriptions, there are two solutions:
+- Install skin language packs of each language code you need (if are available)
+- Add the language code with description by using `Advancedsettings.xml`.
+Read Kodi Wiki to know how to do https://kodi.wiki/view/Advancedsettings.xml#languagecodes